joint-probability-trees/jpt-dev/doc/source/introduction.rst

 intervals.
 In the resulting list of MPEResults of the :py:mod:`jpt.trees.JPT.mpe` the dimensions in the MPEResults are independent of each other.
 Therefore any combination of maxima within one MPEResult is a correct maximum.
 However the maxima in different MPEResults cannot be mixed since they are structurally different.
+Detailed examples for MPE inference can be found in :doc:`notebooks/tutorial_mnist`.

 Conditional Distribution
 ************************